Looking for a fun excursion with friends or a perfect family outing?

 Beginning Spring 2019 Farm Tour Details:

-The Farmers and Flavors of Appalachia Tour heads north of Asheville into Madison County, NC, known as the Jewel of the Blue Ridge.
+We meet at 9:30am for the The Farmers and Flavors of Appalachia Tour and head north of Asheville into Madison County, NC, known as the Jewel of the Blue Ridge.
 Our first visit is to Highgate Farm, a Certified Naturally Grown market garden and off-grid homestead located in the scenic Walnut Mountains.
 This lovely produce farm is nestled creek side in a picturesque valley.
 Inspired by the traditional French Market Garden, these farmers provide great attention to detail and produce a broad selection of high quality and specialty produce, herbs, and flowers to area tailgate markets, and CSA members.
 As a small scale CNG farm, their practices are closely aligned with Organic standards, employ a small 4WD and walk-behind tractors, hand tools, drip irrigation, a passive solar propagation house, spun row cover, NOP compliant inputs and integrated pest management (IPM).

 From Highgate Farm we travel to beautiful East Fork Farm.
 Family owned and operated, this farm raises rainbow trout, stone ground cornmeal and grits, grass fed lamb, beef, pork, poultry, farm fresh eggs, all without added hormones or routine antibiotics.
 Their mission is to employ sustainable farming practices by producing not only superior tasting and healthy products but also preserving and enhancing the ecological health of our farmland and water.
 Following the farm tour, guests will have the opportunity to visit their wonderful farm store and purchase products directly from the farm.